morsisko/XiaomiMiCube/README.md

 ```

 # Cube state
 You can also check whenever cube is in particular state.
-To do so you need to generate the cube state (for example in he onMove callback, but you can do it everywhere).
+To do so you need to generate the cube state (for example in the onMove callback, but you can do it everywhere).

 ```cpp
 const CubeState& state = cube.getState();